Your family’s future is our focus.

-Experienced Indianapolis Divorce Attorney Representing Clients Throughout Indiana
+Indianapolis Divorce Attorneys Serving Clients Throughout Indiana

 Indiana Divorce Overview

 In Indiana, divorce is called dissolution of marriage.
 Indiana is a no-fault divorce state, meaning that the court does not require that an individual allege fault as the basis for the dissolution.
 Rather, the filing party may simply state “irretrievably broken” marriage on the petition.

-State laws govern divorces and division of assets and debts.
+State laws govern divorces and the division of assets and debts.
 However, local county judges handle the individual cases.

 In order to file for divorce in a particular county in the state of Indiana, such as Marion County, you or your former spouse must be a resident of Indiana and of that particular county.
 Residency requirements include:

 - Three months of residency in the county

 Once you are ready to file, you must complete the divorce petition.

 The petition itself can be a court form that is fairly brief and not very detailed.
 It provides information about the marriage, such as names of spouses and date of marriage, as well as the reason for divorce, which is very vague.